20 Best Trap Workout and Exercises for Mass and Strength

 Train Lower Traps

 Located on the thoracic (chest) spinal region of the back.
-The lower fibres act on the scapula (shoulder blades), with their main role being the prime mover in scapular depression.
+The lower fibers act on the scapula (shoulder blades), with their main role beingย the prime mover in scapular depression.

 It also acts as a stabilizer when raising the arms overhead through a full range of motion.

-As for the lower traps, they can best be developed by drawing the shoulder blades downward while keeping the arms almost straight and stiff.
+The lower traps can best be developed by drawing the shoulder blades downward while keeping the arms almost straight and stiff.

 How To Incorporate Trap Exercises Into Your Workout Routine